shruti-gaonkar/News-Scrape/README.md

 * [`News Scraper`](server.js)

 ### Technologies
-MySQL, Node, Express, Handlebars, MongoDB.
+Node, Express, Handlebars, MongoDB.
 It follows a MVC design pattern; Node and MongoDB to query and route data in the app, and Handlebars to generate the HTML.

 NPM packages used:
    1. express